 Content Marketing for Small Business 7 Key Steps to success

-When Should Small Businesses Focus on Content Marketing?
+When Should Small Businesses Focus On Content Marketing?

 Source: Youtube

-Well, they say content is king, and early you start content marketing for small business, the better.
+Well, they say content is king, and early you start content marketing for small businesses, the better.
 Small businesses should focus on content marketing for small business from the start since the content will be a foundation for their brand.

 A few Brand examples are: